LawyerAILawyerAIIndependent Reviews

 Legal AI Adoption

-The process by which law firms and legal departments evaluate, implement, and integrate AI tools into legal workflows, including change management, training, and professional responsibility compliance.
+The process by which law firms and legal departments evaluate, implement, and integrate AI tools into legal practice — encompassing organizational, technical, and cultural dimensions of bringing AI from pilot to standard practice.

 Capability